-Depart from the Fairmont Hotel MacDonald on an included transfer to the charter flight.
-Enjoy an included charter flight to Resolute, a remote outpost above the Arctic Circle.
+Depart from Edmonton on a special charter flight* to Resolute, a remote outpost above the Arctic Circle.
 Located on the southern shores of Cornwallis Island, the town is named after the British ship HMS Resolute which became trapped in ice and abandoned here in 1850 while searching for the lost Franklin Expedition.
 A weather station and airstrip here made it a strategic outpost during the time of the Cold War.
-On arrival, join your transfer to the beach where your expedition team will meet you and prepare you for your Zodiac ride to the ship.
+On arrival, transfer to the beach where your expedition team will meet you and prepare you for your Zodiac ride to the ship.
 Once on board, you will meet the expedition team and get to know your fellow guests over a welcome cocktail.
 Weigh anchor and depart Resolute in the early evening.

 Your voyage continues east through Lancaster Sound along the southern coastline of Devon Island.
 Lancaster Sound, which separates Devon and Baffin Island, has been likened to the wildlife ‘super highway’ of the Arctic.
-Massive volumes of water from the Atlantic to the east and Arctic Ocean to the west, and from the archipelago of islands to the north all mix here, combining to make a rich source of nutrients and food for an abundance of Arctic wildlife, which live both above and below the water.
-Croker Bay is home to healthy and sizable population of Musk ox and you will look for these prehistoric looking creatures when you hike ashore.
+Massive volumes of water mix here—from the Atlantic to the east and Arctic Ocean to the west, and from the archipelago of islands to the north—and provide a rich source of nutrients and food for an abundance of Arctic wildlife living above and below the water.
+Croker Bay is home to healthy and sizable population of Muskox and you will look for these prehistoric looking creatures when you hike ashore.
 This location features dramatic scenery with deep blue icebergs set against a backdrop of richly colored red peaks.
 The immense Croker Glacier descends into the steely waters and is a great location for a Zodiac cruise.
 This afternoon, plan on visiting the abandoned Royal Canadian Mounted Police (RCMP) outpost at Dundas Harbor.
 It was established in 1924 and operated for about a decade.
 It re-opened again in the 1940s for about 10 years, when the RCMP established a regular patrol presence in the region.
-The old buildings make great photography subjects in this wild and remote location.
+The old buildings make interesting photography subjects in this wild and remote location.

 Nirjutiqavvik National Wildlife Area is home to almost 400,000 seabirds including 11% of Canada’s population of thick-billed murres and 16% of Northern fulmars.
 Enjoy a Zodiac cruise along the bird cliffs—you will be awestruck by the sheer number of birds in the skies above!
 It is common to encounter marine mammals when exploring these waters, including beluga whales.

-Today you will navigate aboard the ship into nearby Elwin Inlet, a breathtaking fjord which is well protected and great for a Zodiac cruise or hike onshore.
-Cape Charles Yorke offers several great walking opportunities.
-Keep your eyes peeled for polar bears, which are plentiful along this coastline.
+Today the ship will navigate into nearby Elwin Inlet, a breathtaking fjord which is well protected and wonderful for a Zodiac cruise or hike onshore.
+Cape Charles Yorke offers several walking opportunities.
+Keep your eyes peeled for polar bears, which are plentiful along the coastline.

 Having crossed Prince Regent Inlet overnight, you will approach the towering bird cliffs of Prince Leopold Island in the morning.
-This is an important Migratory Bird Sanctuary, home to thick-billed murres, black guillemots, northern fulmars and black-legged kittiwakes.
-The sea ice around Prince Leopold Island is a great place for spotting ringed seals and wherever we find ringed seals.
-Usually polar bears are sighted here.
-Nearby Port Leopold is a historic site where in 1848, English explorer James Clark Ross wintered during the search for the missing Franklin expedition.
-In addition to Port Leopold’s historical attraction, the shallow gravel beds along the shoreline are attractive to the beluga whales who come here to moult each Arctic summer.
+This is an important migratory bird sanctuary, home to thick-billed murres, black guillemots, northern fulmars, and black-legged kittiwakes.
+The sea ice around Prince Leopold Island is a fantastic place for spotting ringed seals and wherever you find ringed seals, you'll usually polar bears.
+Nearby Port Leopold is an historic site where in 1848, English explorer James Clark Ross wintered during the search for the missing Franklin expedition.
+In addition to Port Leopold’s historical attraction, the shallow gravel beds along the shoreline are attractive to beluga whales who come here to molt each Arctic summer.

 Beechey Island holds great historic importance in the story of the Northwest Passage.
 It is here that Sir John Franklin’s ill-fated expedition spent its last ‘comfortable’ winter in 1845 before disappearing into the icy vastness, sparking an incredible series of search expeditions that lasted almost three decades.
-The mystery of what happened to Franklin was partially solved in September 2014, when a joint Parks Canada and Royal Canadian Geographic Society expedition, found the long lost Franklin shipwreck, HMS Erebus in the Victoria Strait.
-A trip ashore at Beechey Island to visit the grave markers on a remote windswept beach is a thrilling location for history buffs and for many, it will be the defining moment of your expedition.
-Return to the ship in time for a special dinner attended by the captain.
-It’s a great time to reflect on the wildlife, history and dramatic scenery of this pristine Arctic wilderness.
+The mystery of what happened to Franklin was partially solved in September 2014, when a joint Parks Canada and Royal Canadian Geographic Society expedition, found the long-lost Franklin shipwreck, HMS Erebus in the Victoria Strait.
+A trip ashore at Beechey Island to visit the grave markers on a remote windswept beach is a thrilling location for history buffs.
+For many, it will be the defining moment of the expedition.
+In the evening, return to the ship in time for a special dinner attended by the captain.
+It’s a perfect time to reflect on the wildlife, history and dramatic scenery of this pristine Arctic wilderness.

-By morning, you will be anchored in Resolute – where you commenced your expedition a week ago.
-Make your way ashore by Zodiac and bid farewell to our crew.
+By morning you will be anchored in Resolute, where you commenced your expedition a week ago.
+Make your way ashore by Zodiac and bid farewell to your crew.
 A charter flight will return you to Edmonton where your journey comes to an end.
 A transfer will be provided from the airport in Edmonton to a central downtown location.

 All guests are required to have comprehensive travel insurance.
 The travel insurance must cover accidents, injury, illness and death, medical expenses, including any related to pre-existing medical conditions, emergency repatriation (including helicopter), luggage and personal effects, and personal liability.
 It is strongly recommended that you purchase cancellation and curtailment insurance.
 You must carry proof of insurance with you and produce it if requested by expedition staff.
 The expedition team reserves the right to cancel or suspend your participation on a trip or in certain activities that comprise part of a trip, at any time, including after the commencement of your tour, with no right of refund, if you are unable to provide proof of insurance when requested.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.